-Located southwest of Cartagena, Playa Blanca is found on a small island easily accessed by ferry from the mainland.
-The beautiful white sand beach and clear blue water draw locals and tourist to the island.
+Located southwest of Cartagena, Playa Blanca is found on a small island easily accessible by ferry from the mainland.
+The beautiful white-sand beach and clear, blue water draw both locals and tourists to the island.
 Find a quiet spot and buy a cocada from one of the local vendors.
-The sweet coconut treat is a perfect complement to the taste of the salty air.
+The sweet coconut treat is perfect on a hot day.
 Along the beach there are also many places to rent lounge chairs and beach tents.

 Tayrona National Park is one of the most beautiful places in Colombia.
-The flora and fauna are the stars of this undisturbed landscape with massive palm trees, vegetated beaches, and rocky cliffs.
-Standing on the beaches, you’ll see massive boulders jutting out from the sea.
+The flora and fauna are the stars of this undisturbed landscape, with massive palm trees, vegetated beaches, and rocky cliffs abound.
+Standing on the beaches, you’ll see huge boulders jutting out from the sea.
 Little islets covered in thick vegetation look painted against the background of the cerulean sea and sky.
-Ecotourism flourishes here, as visitors seek to become one with the natural environment.
+Ecotourism flourishes here, as visitors seek to become at one with the natural environment.

-Barely noticeable on a map, the San Andrés Archipelago is comprised of three islands, one of them being Providencia.
-Though these tiny islands are closer to Nicaragua than they are to Colombia, they are the ultimate vacation spot for those on the mainland.
+The San Andrés archipelago consists of three major islands, one of them being Providencia.
+Though these tiny islands are closer to Nicaragua than they are to Colombia, they are the ultimate vacation spot for mainland Colombians.
 The diving and snorkeling conditions are impeccable.
 The golden sand and friendly locals only add to the bliss.

 If you’re hoping to get off the beaten path, Palomino is the perfect place.
-The town and its pristine beach rest quietly on the Caribbean coast of Colombia at the foothills of The Sierra Nevada Mountains.
+The town and its pristine beaches rest quietly on the Caribbean coast of Colombia.
 You’ll probably have the beach to yourself with the exception of a few locals.
-The nearby Sierra Nevada Mountains provide the perfect backdrop, creating rich, abundant biodiversity.
+The Sierra Nevada de Santa Marta, with its rich biodiversity, provides the perfect backdrop.

-The town of Nuquí is a tropical hideaway on the edge of Colombia’s densest jungle, at the shores of the dark Pacific Ocean.
-The Chocó region of Colombia offers an entirely different beach that you must experience.
-In this region, land and sea seem to crash together.
-You’ll see incredible flora, like orchids in every color possible and ferns bigger than people.
-The dark and mysterious Pacific hosts hundreds of humpback whales that come to breed in the bay from June to October.
+The town of Nuquí is a tropical hideaway on the edge of Colombia’s densest jungle, at the shores of the Pacific Ocean.
+You’ll find an entirely different type of beach in the Chocó region, where land and sea seem to crash together.
+Here, you’ll see orchids in every color possible and gigantic ferns dominating the landscape, while the ocean homes hundreds of humpback whales that come to breed in the bay from June to October.